octue/octue-sdk-python/docs/source/installation.rst

 Add to your dependencies
 ========================

-To use the Octue SDK in your Octue python application, simply add:
+To use a specific version of the Octue SDK in your python application, simply add:

 .. code-block:: shell